dzackgarza/Notes/Class_Notes/2021/Spring/NumberTheory/NumberTheory.md

 :::

 :::{.definition title="Terminology for Cancellative Monoids"}
-A bunch of definitions: let $M$ be a cancellative monoid.
+Let $M$ be a cancellative monoid.
+Then

 - \( \alpha\divides \beta \) if and only if \( \beta= \alpha \gamma \) for some \( \gamma \).

 - \( \epsilon \) is a **unit** if \( \epsilon\divides 1 \).

 - \( \alpha , \beta \) are **associates** if \( \alpha = \epsilon \beta \) for some unit \( \epsilon \)

 - \( \pi\in M \) is **irreducible** if and only if \( \pi \) is a unit and whenever \( \pi= \alpha \beta \) then either \( \alpha \) or \( \beta \) is a unit.

 - \( \pi \in M \) is **prime** whenever \( \pi\divides \alpha \beta \) then \( \pi\divides \alpha \) or \( \pi\divides \beta \).

 - \( \delta \in M \) is a greatest common divisor of \( \alpha, \beta \) if and only if \( \delta \) is a common divisor that is divisible by every other common divisor.

-- $M$ is a **unique factorization monoid** if and only if every nonunit element in $M$ factors uniquely as a product of irreducibles (uniqueness up to order and associates).
+- $M$ is a **unique factorization monoid** if and only if every nonunit element in $M$ factors uniquely (up to order and associates) as a product of irreducibles.

 :::